vonwerderc/ctrld-sync/README.md

 5. **Run in CI**
    The included GitHub Actions workflow runs daily at 02:00 UTC and on demand.

+### Configure GitHub Actions

+1. Fork this repo.
+2. Go to the "Actions" Tab and enable actions.
+3. Go to the Repo Settings.
+4. Under "Secrets and variables > Actions" create the following secrets like above, under "Repository secrets":
+   - `TOKEN`: your Control D API token
+   - `PROFILE`: your Control D profile ID(s)

 ## Requirements
 - Python 3.12+
 - `uv` (for dependency management)